openrewrite/rewrite-docs/tutorials/migrate-to-slf4j-from-log4j.md

 {% endtab %}
 {% endtabs %}

-And more.
 For the full list of changes, see the recipe's [reference documentation](../reference/recipes/java/logging/slf4j/log4jtoslf4j.md).

 ### Known Limitations

-The following is a list of know limitations/issues:
+The following is a list of known limitations/issues:

 - `Log4j` configuration customizations which do not have an `SLF4J` equivalent cannot be migrated.